-View Levels: There are three levels of message importance: Informational, Warning, and Critical.
-Select the levels that you want displayed in the log.
+View Levels: There are three levels of message importance: Informational, in the log.

+Warning, and Critical.
+Select the levels that you want displayed activity.

-Apply Log Will filter the log results so that only the selected Settings: options appear.
+Apply Log Settings: Will filter the log results so that only the selected options appear.

-Refresh: Updates the log details on the screen so it displays any recent activity.
+Refresh: Updates the log details on the screen so it displays any recent configured in the Tools > Email screen.